To Help Ensure the Integrity of the Unemployment Insurance Program and Locate Parents with Child Support Obligations

 or call 608-266-9909

 DWD is an equal opportunity employer and service provider.
-If you have a disability and need information in an alternate format or need it translated to another language, please call 608/267-8997 or TTY 608/267-0477.
+If you have a disability and need assistance with this information, please dial 7-1-1 for Wisconsin Relay Service.
+Please contact the Unemployment Insurance Division at 414-435-7069 to request information in an alternate format, including translated to another language.